The Technical Stuff!

 Meditation for Absolute Beginners

-If you're unfamiliar with the different types of yoga offered on our website, I've also included a brief description below of some of the more popular types of yoga we offer on our site:
+If you're unfamiliar with the different types of yoga offered on our website, we've also included a brief description of the more popular types of yoga we offer: